SooryaGeorge7/Paint-In-Cafe/README.md

 ![Header](documentation/header-bigscreens.png)
 ![Header mobile view](documentation/headertop-smallscreens.png)
 * For all the pages there will be a header consisting of navigation links that allow you to move from one page to another.
 * The header element will also have Cafe's logo and name on far left.
-When hovered over, the cursor becomes pointer and allows you to press the logo and name which then takes you directly to the footer of the page where location , opening times and contact details are shown.
+When hovered over, the cursor becomes pointer and allows you to press the logo and name which then takes you directly to return to home page of cafe website.
 * For smaller screen the navigation links appear when you press on toggler button that is displayed as 3 red bars top right on the smaller screen.

 ![Nav links](documentation/navlinks-smallscreen.png)